 - Visit the Pioneer Yosemite History Center to see horse-drawn wagons, walk across a covered bridge, and visit historic buildings out of Yosemite's past.
 The history center explains how Yosemite was the inspiration for national parks across America and throughout the world.
 The history center is always open, and explanatory signs and brochures are available (or you can download the brochure now [267 kb PDF]).

 - The diminutive Wawona Cemetery is in a lesser known, tucked-away corner of Wawona.
 Ask at the Wawona Visitor Center for location.

 - The Mariposa Grove Museum, a replica of Galen Clark's cabin, offers giant sequoia displays, books, maps, and information.
-The museum is accessible only by foot or by going on the one-hour tram tour of the Grove.
+The museum is accessible only by foot.
 (Open May through September.)